Introduction, Definitions and Goals

 The main focus of our eLearning program is the coordination of human and financial resources devoted to the support of distance education for TAMIU's faculty and students.
 The Director of Instructional Technology and Distance Education Services is responsible for the overall coordination of services in the eLearning program under the Associate Vice President of Information Technology who, in turn, reports to the Vice President for Finance and Administration.
 A list of the eLearning team members and an organizational chart of the office can be found on the Contact Us page of this site.
 Our instructional technology area has adequate technical support staff for both faculty and students.

-In 2011, the Distance Education Advisory Committee (DEAC) at TAMIU was created to review and recommend procedures for online course development, quality standards, and evaluation mechanisms.
+In 2011, the Distance Education and Instructional Technology Committee (DEITC) at TAMIU was created to review and recommend procedures for online course development, quality standards, and evaluation mechanisms.
 This committee continues to serve as an advisory body for the eLearning program and other technology initiatives.

 A course's instructional delivery mode is selected at the department level and forwarded for approval through curriculum committees at the department, college, and university level.
 The instructional delivery modes include online, through our eLearning management system (LMS), and via interactive videoconferencing, through the Texas A&M System's Trans-Texas Videoconference Network (TTVN).